His presence has an unlimited supply. Like a river that has streams and it flows and it flows and it flows and it flows. Unlimited supply.

 And notice who for.
 He’s not just the God, the Lord Almighty, He’s the God of Jacob.
 Did you ever wonder why that’s in here?
 The God of Jacob.
 Why not the God of Abraham, or the God of Isaac, or at least the God of Israel.
 I mean, when they changed his name.
 Do you remember who Jacob was of the three patriarchs?

 Jacob’s the guy who couldn’t get it right.
 Jacob’s the guy that was always messing with people, lying to people, and manipulating, jockeying for position.
 Jacob was the guy that was always doing people in.
 I believe there is a clear message here.

 See, down in my heart, I feel like, “Oh, God’s presence and His power and all this stuff I’m talking about.
 Oh, that’s really good for those people that live up here, but I’m here.
-I mean, those people, you know, the Will Souths of the world and some of the elders that I know and some really godly people.
+I mean, those people, you know, some of the elders that I know and some really godly people.
 You know, I bet, boy, God will show up for them, like, this is here.”
 But, you know what?
 It’s a message of grace.